 Antiquity and the Classical World

 In ancient Greece, the Great Conversation found its voice in the works of philosophers like Socrates, Plato, and Aristotle.
-Their dialogues, which explored ethics, politics, metaphysics, and the nature of knowledge, invited future generations into a conversation that questioned the essence of a good life and the universe’s structure.
+Their dialogues, which explored ethics, politics, metaphysics, and the nature of knowledge, invited future generations into a conversation that questioned the essence of a good life and the structure of the universe.

 Similarly, in the East, figures like Confucius, Laozi, and the authors of the Upanishads contributed their perspectives on ethics, governance, and the nature of reality.